MSA-Argentina/ansible-roles/redis/README.md

 # Description
-This role installs the last version redis-server on Ubuntu 14.04 using a ppa.
+This role installs the last version of redis-server on Ubuntu 14.04 using a ppa.

 # Requirements